 What echoes in my mind from that day is the frustrated colleague directly behind me who barked, “Just take small, manageable steps!”

-Making too big of change increases resistance.
+Making too big of changes increases resistance and can tire you and create overwhelm.
 It's like dragging a boulder uphill.
 When I was taking giant steps (as I often do) and getting off-balance, I pulled the entire team off-center, too.
 They had to work harder because we couldn't work together with me off balance.

 Small Micro-Actions Allow Us to Change More Easily